Pol-InSAR/pysarpro/.github/SUPPORT.md

 ### Real-time Chat

-[skimage zulip](https://skimage.zulipchat.com): Our real-time chat forum.
+[pysarpro zulip](https://pysarpro.zulipchat.com): Our real-time chat forum.
 Drop in to ask questions, say hello, or let us know how you are using pysarpro!